Kong/terraform-provider-konnect/docs/resources/gateway_plugin_upstream_oauth.md

 Optional:

 - `audience` (List of String) List of audiences passed to the IdP when obtaining a new token.
+Default: []
 - `client_id` (String) The client ID for the application registration in the IdP.
 - `client_secret` (String) The client secret for the application registration in the IdP.
 - `grant_type` (String) The OAuth grant type to be used.
 Default: "client_credentials"; must be one of ["client_credentials", "password"]
 - `password` (String) The password to use if `config.oauth.grant_type` is set to `password`.
 - `scopes` (List of String) List of scopes to request from the IdP when obtaining a new token.
+Default: []
 - `token_headers` (Map of String) Extra headers to be passed in the token endpoint request.
 - `token_post_args` (Map of String) Extra post arguments to be passed in the token endpoint request.
 - `username` (String) The username to use if `config.oauth.grant_type` is set to `password`.